Shubham0315/Kubernetes/Namespaces/README.md

 -
 - If there are multiple apps running on same cluster, to manage those things there can be a confusion.

-- In K8S we've namespaces under which all the resources are isolated which wornt disturb resources in other namespaces
+- In K8S we've namespaces under which all the resources are isolated which wont disturb resources in other namespaces

 - To check active Namespace on our K8S cluster :- **kubectl get ns/namespaces**